tmigone/versionist/README.md

 ### `branch`

-**Not required** NPM token to use for publishing to the NPM registry.
+**Not required** Name of the branch where versioning should be applied.
+Default: master.

 ### `github_email`